-- .1 Supply, install, and commissioning of a complete SCADA system and PLC upgrade for each station as shown on the Drawings and as specified herein.
+- .1 Supply, install, and commissioning a complete PLC upgrade for panel as shown on the Drawings and as specified herein.

 - .2 Component subsystems of the SCADA system and PLC upgrade will include, but are not limited to, the following:

-- .1 SCADA host servers.

-- .2 SCADA thin and thick clients.

-- .3 Station fibre optic network ring.
+- .1 Station fibre optic network.

-- .4 PLC and RIO modules.
+- .2 PLC and RIO modules.

-- .5 Pump and motor condition monitoring modules.

-- .6 EIO fibre optic network ring.

-- .7 Primary elements and transmitters.
+- .3 Primary elements and transmitters.

-- .8 Final control elements.
+- .4 Final control elements.

-- .9 Instrumentation cabling.
+- .5 Instrumentation cabling.

-- .10 Instrumentation power supplies.
+- .6 Instrumentation power supplies.

-- .11 Conduit and cable tray.
+- .7 Conduit and cable tray.

-- .12 All other items shown or implied on the Drawings and described herein.
+- .8 All other items shown or implied on the Drawings and described herein.

-- .3 Where packaged, stand-alone control systems are supplied by others, provide cabling to connect to the required remote monitoring and/or control functions.
+- .3 Where packaged, stand-alone control systems are supplied by others provide cabling to connect to the required remote monitoring and/or control functions.
 Provide end-to-end commissioning of all required remote monitoring and/or control functions.
 Assist in ensuring the correct functionality of any equipment supplied by others.

-- .1 Part E Specifications.
+- .1 Part E Specifications

+- .2 Division 1 General Requirements

-- .2 Section 01 33 00 Submittal Procedures.
+- .3 Section 01 33 00 Submittal Procedures.

-- .3 Section 01 61 00 Common Product Requirements.
+- .4 Section 01 61 00 Common Product Requirements

-- .4 Section 01 74 00 Cleaning.

-- .5 Section 01 78 00 Closeout Submittals.

-- .6 Section 07 84 00 Fire Stopping.

-- .7 Section 26 05 00 Common Work Results for Electrical.
+- .5 Division 26 Electrical.

-- .8 Division 29 Instrumentation and Control.

-.1 This division contains references to the following documents.
+- .1 This division contains references to the following documents.
 They are a part of this section as specified and modified.
-In case of conflict between the requirements of this section, and those of the listed documents, the requirements of this section prevail.

-- .1 IEEE 100, Dictionary of Electrical and Electronic Terms. - .2 ISA S5.4, Instrument Loop Diagrams. - .3 ISA S18.1, Annunciator Sequences and Specifications. - .4 ISA S51.1, Process Instrumentation Terminology. - .5 NEMA 250, Enclosures for Industrial Controls and Systems. - .6 NEMA ICS 1, General Standards for Industrial Control and Systems. - .7 NEMA ICS 2, Industrial Control Devices, Controllers, and Assemblies. - .8 NFPA 70, National Electrical Code (NEC). - .9 SAMA PMC 17-10, Bushings and Wells for Temperature Sensing Elements. - .10 UL 1012, Power Supplies. - .2 City of Winnipeg Water and Waste Department Electrical Design Guide.
+In case of conflict between the requirements of this section, and those of the listed documents, the requirements of this section prevail. - .1 IEEE 100, Dictionary of Electrical and Electronic Terms - .2 ISA S5.4, Instrument Loop Diagrams - .3 ISA S18.1, Annunciator Sequences and Specifications - .4 ISA S51.1, Process Instrumentation Terminology - .5 NEMA 250, Enclosures for Industrial Controls and Systems - .6 NEMA ICS 1, General Standards for Industrial Control and Systems - .7 NEMA ICS 2, Industrial Control Devices, Controllers, and Assemblies - .8 NFPA 70, National Electrical Code (NEC)

+- .9 SAMA PMC 17-10, Bushings and Wells for Temperature Sensing Elements - .10 UL 1012, Power Supplies